Academic Programs :

 ||Social Science||Elective courses in Social Science ||3 cr

 Aaniiih and Nakoda Cultural --Embedded in each of the core competencies.

 Students will sustain the identity of the Aaniiih and Nakoda peoples of the Fort Belknap Indian Reservation to ensure their success in the Aaniiih, Nakoda, and Western Worlds.

 Students will communicate effectively in both speech and writing.

 Students will apply appropriate mathematical and statistical concepts and operations to interpret data and to solve problems.

-Students will apply the scientific method of inquiry to draw conclusions based on variable evidence, use scientific theories and knowledge to understand the natural world, and explain scientific theories, discoveries, and technological changes on society.
+Students will apply the scientific method of inquiry to draw conclusions based on observations and use scientific reasoning to understand the natural and physical world.

-5. Technological Competency (Technology Use)-- Embedded in each of the core competencies
+Technological Competency (Technology Use)-- Embedded in each of the core competencies.

-8. Information Literacy-- Embedded in each of the core competencies
+Information Literacy-- Embedded in each of the core competencies.

 Students will recognize an information need, access and evaluate appropriate resources, then utilize the information in a coherent, effective and ethical manner.